zameer-hoosain/fsm_dfa_and_regex/presentation.md

 - State represents the entirety of what is needed for the system to work
 - Finite number of states
 - One start state
+- The machine only has enough memory to store which state we are in
 - States are connected using transitions
 - May have one or more "accepting/terminating" states
   - Not a requirement for machines designed to run indefinitely